parmandorc/Descent/Alejandro/README.md

 Whenever an skull was colliding with a box placed in the balance, the actual skull was destroyed and an invisible static one that was already placed on the balance was made visible.

+- Calculate remaining skulls from editable array and the amount we wish to open the door each time we place an skull
 ![alt text](./blueprints/skulls1.png?raw=true)

+- Open the door slightly when we place an skull
 ![alt text](./blueprints/skulls2.png?raw=true)

+- "Snap" skull function for destroying the current skull and make visible the static one
 ![alt text](./blueprints/skulls3.png?raw=true)

+- SetStaticSkullHidden function
 ![alt text](./blueprints/skulls4.png?raw=true)

 ##Reviewed features